13 Fascinating Facts about Ngorongoro Crater

 Ngorongoro Conservation Area in which Ngorongoro Crater is situated is not a national park but a biosphere reserve.
 Here, a diversity of wildlife lives alongside the iconic Maasai.

-12. Ngorongoro Crater has been used as the location for many films
+12. has been used as the location for many films

-The Ngorongoro Crater has been featured in several wildlife documentaries, including Living Earth (2013) and Great Natural Wonders of the World (2002).
+Ngorongoro has been featured in many wildlife documentaries, including Living Earth (2013) and Great Natural Wonders of the World (2002).

 The Maasai of Ngorongoro was featured in the documentary The Amazing Race (2012).
 Also, the film ‘Out of Africa (1985) was shot in the Ngorongoro Crater.

-Most visit on Tanzania holiday will maximize their Tanzania safari by crafting an itinerary that combines the Ngorongoro Crater, Serengeti, Lake Manyara, and Tarangire – the best places to visit in Tanzania.
+Most visit on Tanzania holiday will maximize their Tanzania safari by crafting an itinerary that combines the Ngorongoro Crater, Serengeti, Lake Manyara National Park, and Tarangire Natiobal Park – the best places to visit in Tanzania.